tcotten-scrypted/autonomous-virtual-beings/code/fl/docs/design.md

 Model Architecture

-The minimal Transformer architecture is a drastically scaled-down version of a standard Transformer encoder-decoder, essentially functioning as a decoder-only Transformer (like a small language model) for sequence-to-sequence mapping.
+The Fluctlight Transformer architecture is a drastically scaled-down version of a standard Transformer encoder-decoder, essentially functioning as a decoder-only Transformer (like a small language model) for sequence-to-sequence mapping.
 All tokens (input and output) are handled in one sequence with a special delimiter (tab character) separating input and output.
 The model sees the input (and delimiter) and is trained to predict the output tokens.

 Key architecture hyperparameters and components:
 	•	Vocabulary: 256 tokens, representing extended ASCII.
 Each character (byte) is a token.
 This includes standard printable ASCII and control characters (we use the tab character as a delimiter).